top of page

 The Prostate Forum of Orange County is one of largest, independent, and growing Prostate Cancer support groups.
 Our mission is to offer help and hope to men by providing prostate health information.
 The Forum is generously supported by our volunteer Board of Directors who help to set the strategic direction of the Forum and provide support and guidance.

 We are thankful for the dedication and commitment our Board continues to provide.
 Originally established in 1992, our Board of Directors is comprised of men who are motivated, involved, analytical, practical and who have broad experience in different professional careers.
-The current 4 directors, plus 2 significant advisors bring broad vision to develop, and achieve the group’s objectives and provide different perspectives for guidance and oversight to reach our goals.
+The current 6 directors, plus 4 significant advisors, bring broad vision to develop and achieve the group’s objectives and provide different perspectives for guidance and oversight to reach our goals.

 The Board of Directors are essential in providing leadership, review and direction.
-It is their active involvement, volunteering many hours in significant activity which permits the Forum to continue our valuable community contribution, and grow.
+It is their active involvement, volunteering many hours in significant activity, which permits the Forum to grow and to continue our valuable community contribution.

 Board of Directors